 Meanwhile, your system was designed to serve a certain amount of requests and process a particular amount of data.
 Once these limitations are reached, the whole system’s performance will be compromised unless you scale your software product.

-In this scenario, scaling your product may mean adding more storage, improving data transmission, or introducing new features, so the app works efficiently under the new market conditions.
+In this scenario, scaling your product may mean adding more storage, improving data migration, or introducing new features, so the app works efficiently under the new market conditions.
 In general, it means creating a flexible architecture that is ready to cover the anticipated demands and adapt quickly to the unexpected ones.

-Vertical scaling
+Vertical Scaling

 There are several factors to consider before choosing this approach: